Azzuarezh/wallet/README.md

 #### This Prototype describe basic processes on stellar blockchain
-The processes covers many function such as: get account in stellar, send lumens/other currencies to another account and see history of transaction
+The processes covers many function such as: get account information in stellar, send lumens/other currencies to another account and see history of transaction

 #### This Prototype using React-Native
-that can run under IOS and Android Platform, Due Apple Policy, to run on IOS device, you must install third party apps called [Expo](https://expo.io) and make sure development server running (expo server) and in same network between server and device
+that can run under IOS and Android Platform, Due Apple Policy, to run on IOS device, you must install third party apps called [Expo](https://expo.io) and make sure development server (expo server) running  and in same network between server and device

 # Prerequisites
 - Node and NPM
 - React-Native
-- Expo (for development)
+- Expo client on the device (for development)

 # Dependencies
 - React-Native Camera